 The Inspector General is a member of the Council of the Inspectors General on Integrity and Efficiency (CIGIE).
 This organization consists of Inspectors General at the Federal Government's departments and agencies.
-The Inspector General sits as a member of the CIGIE Audit Committee and the CIGIE Information Technology Committee.
-The Inspector General is also the CIGIE representative to the Chief Financial Officers Council.
+The Inspector General sits as a member of the CIGIE Investigations Committee and the CIGIE Information Technology Committee.
+The Inspector General also continued to serve as the CIGIE representative to the Chief Financial Officers Council.